-Ghana has announced the completion of Kasapreko’s 400.4 KWp solar plant, its first PPA-financed solar plant for a commercial customer located at Kasapreko’s Spintex Road bottling facility.
+The Kasapreko’s 400.4 KWp solar plant, Ghana’s first PPA-financed solar plant for a commercial customer located at Kasapreko’s Spintex Road bottling facility has been commissioned.

 Speaking during the commissioning ceremony which was attended by Kasapreko Company Limited, CrossBoundary Energy Ghana Limited (CBE Ghana), and Yingli Namene West Africa Limited (Yingli Namene), Richard Adjei, CEO of Kasapreko Company said that the solar plant will supply 570,570 kWh annually to support the needs of the bottling facility and help to displace power supplied by diesel generators at the height of the day.

 CrossBoundary Energy Ghana, the first licensed operator to finance solar PPAs for Ghanaian businesses, will operate the rooftop facility on behalf of Kasapreko as part of a 16-year solar services agreement.
 Under the agreement, Kasapreko will only pay for solar power produced, receiving a single monthly bill that incorporates all maintenance, monitoring, insurance and financing costs.

 The CBE Ghana has retained Yingli Namene to continue provision of operations and maintenance services for the solar facility in its first year, with SolarAfrica responsible for asset management and performance monitoring.

 Additionally, the solar plant will allow Kasapreko to reduce its carbon emissions by over 4,600 tonnes over the lifespan of the plant.
 The PV system has been designed to optimally integrate with Kasapreko’s existing power sources and can be expanded to supply Kasapreko with additional solar power as the company grows.